Family Educational Rights & Privacy Act (FERPA)

 - dates of attendance;

-- dates of degrees and awards received.
+- degrees, honors and awards received.

 Release of Directory Information